 Earth's climate system involves local, regional, hemispheric, and global phenomena.
 It is impossible to understand global climate without understanding both individual components of the system and the system as a whole, as evidenced by data from a large number of locations and over a range of time scales.
 Issues articulated by many U.S. scientists (e.g. ICWG, 2003) were central to the themes in the IPICS white papers (Brook and Wolff, 2006), hence a number of the categories below reflect those themes.

-1. 200-year arrays: The broad goal of a 200-year array of ice core records is to establish recent atmospheric records in the upper layers of glaciers and ice sheets.
-Over the past 200 years, human activities have had a significant impact on atmospheric composition, yet the impacts in polar and remote high-latitude and high-elevation regions are not fully understood.
-Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers or in selected areas of Antarctica and the Arctic) and internationally coordinated scientific traverses

-(e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica).
+200-year arrays: The broad goal of a 200-year array of ice core records is to establish recent atmospheric records in the upper layers of glaciers and ice sheets.

+Over the past 200 years, human activities have had a significant impact on atmospheric composition, yet the impacts in polar and remote highlatitude and high-elevation regions are not fully understood.
+Shallow ice coring programs have been, and will continue to be done through individual or smallgroup projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers or in selected areas of and the Antarctica Arctic) and internationally coordinated scientific traverses (e.g., International Trans-Science Antarctic Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica).
 While shallow coring has been done in several locations, more cores are needed in order to understand whether observed patterns are regional, hemispheric, or global.
-Through a combination of over-snow science traverses and coordinated individual site efforts, an extensive array of relatively easy-to-recover ice core records, driven by individual and group proposals, is a mainstay of the ice coring community that will continue with the following objectives:
+In addition, a working group in IPICS is currently preparing a white paper on non-polar ice coring which will address some coordinated international goals related to 200-year arrays.
+Through a combination of over-snow science traverses and coordinated individual site efforts, an extensive array of relatively easy-to-recover ice core records, driven by individual and group proposals, is a mainstay of the ice coring community that has started and will continue with the following objectives: